kubedb/docs/docs/guides/druid/concepts/druid.md

 [//]: # (### spec.podTemplate)

 [//]: # ()
 [//]: # (KubeDB allows providing a template for pgbouncer pods through `spec.podTemplate`.
-KubeDB operator will pass the information provided in `spec.podTemplate` to the StatefulSet created for PgBouncer server)
+KubeDB operator will pass the information provided in `spec.podTemplate` to the PetSet created for PgBouncer server)

 [//]: # ()
 [//]: # (KubeDB accept following fields to set in `spec.podTemplate:`)